cosmicbhejafry/PyQuilAsst/README.md

 # under-construction
-# PyQuilAsst
+# Qiskit and PyQuil
-Experiments with PyQuil aided by resources from [CS269Q (Stanford)](https://cs269q.stanford.edu/syllabus.html)
+Experiments with Qiskit and PyQuil aided by resources from [CS269Q (Stanford)](https://cs269q.stanford.edu/syllabus.html)